 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions according to their local country requirements.
+Healthcare professionals are asked to report any suspected adverse reactions.

-4.9 Overdose
+4.9.
+OVERDOSE

 Overdose with Prevenar 13 is unlikely due to its presentation as a pre-filled syringe.
 However, in infants and children there have been reports of overdose with Prevenar 13 defined as subsequent doses administered closer than recommended to the previous dose.
 In general, adverse events reported with overdose are consistent with those that have been reported with doses given in the recommended paediatric schedules of Prevenar 13.